 How to Peel a Banana Like a Monkey and 12 Other Kitchen Shortcuts and Tips

 12 Kitchen Shortcuts to Make Your Life Easier

 I love shortcuts and "hacks" that help make cooking a little easier.
-Over the years I have come up with a dozen of these kitchen tips that I think you will love.
+Over the years I have come up with dozens of kitchen tips that I think you will love.
 Sometimes the easiest way to do something is also the smartest!

 I have compiled this list in hopes that some of my kitchen shortcuts might come in handy for you too.
 You are never too old to learn something new!
 Happy cooking and baking!

 1. Use Baking Soda to Put Out Kitchen Grease Fires

 One of the biggest mistakes you can make when you have a grease fire is to pour water on it.
 This just spreads the flaming grease around and makes the fires much worse!

 If you don't already, make sure you have a box of baking soda on hand just in case you encounter a grease fire.
 It's amazing how fast a grease fire can get going -- almost like a flash, and there you are with a big fire you need to put out fast.